reportingsoft/birt-runtime-bundle/README.md

 ### Publishing to internal repository

-To publish to internal repository, activate the `maven-central` profile.
+To publish to internal repository, activate the `internal` profile.

 `mvn deploy -Pinternal`